 The picture was used for all actions featuring a stolen base attempt.
 However, the image is clearly a baserunner stealing home as seen in the shape of the plate.

 While Gehrig didn’t steal hundreds of bases, one thing he was known for was stealing home.
-As this site indicates, while a stolen base artist such as Lou Gehrig never stole home once, Gehrig accomplished the feat 15 times.
+As this site indicates, while some stolen base artists never stole home once, Gehrig accomplished the feat 15 times.